avtraino/rmDropboxIcon/README.md

 ## Instructions

 Place `com.YOURDOMAIN.rmIcon.plist` in `/Library/LaunchAgents`.
-Feel free to change "YOURDOMAIN" to whatever you'd like (and the string within the file).
+Feel free to change "YOURDOMAIN" to whatever you'd like (also change the string within the file).

 Place `rmIcon.sh` in `/Library/LaunchAgents`.